 At the time of filing his application, the applicant shall furnish proof (1) that he has in good faith complied with the time requirement of the study of law, and (2) that he is a person of good moral character and honorable deportment, and (3) that he has diligently pursued the course of study set out in Rule VI.
 If applicant has pursued his studies in a law school on the approved list of the American Bar Association, then a diploma issued by such school, or the official transcript of such school showing that applicant has in good faith studied law in the said school for the period prescribed in Rule V, shall be sufficient.
-If he has pursued his studies in the office of a practicing attorney, or firm of attorneys, or in a law school not on the approved list of the American Bar Association, then he shall file with his application the certificate of his instructor, or instructors, showing in detail that he has in good faith complied with Rules V and VI.
-Furthermore, in such instances the Board of Legal Examiners may require such other evidence as in its judgment may be proper.
+If he has pursued his studies in the office of a practicing attorney, or firm of attorneys, or in a law school not on the approved list of the American Bar Association, then he shall file with his application the certificate of his instructor, or instructors, showing in detail that he has in good faith complied with Bules V and VI.
+Furthermore, in such instances the Board of Lagal Examiners may require such other evidence as in its judgment may be proper.

 In proof of applicant's good moral character, he shall present to the Board of Legal Examiners, with his application, a certificate signed by the President and Secretary of his local bar organization, showing that the Committee on Bar Candidates of such organization, selected to investigate the character and fitness of applicants for bar examinations, has made a careful examination of applicant's character and reputation for honorable deportment, and has found them good.
-If there is no local bar organization in the county of applicant's residence, then he shall present a certificate signed by the district judge presiding in the county of his residence, showing that the said judge has appointed a committee from the local bar, and that it has made an investigation of and reported favorably on applicant's moral chariners may, at its discretion, adopt any other means deemed necessary or desirable to assure itself that applicant is a person of good moral character, and that he has complied with Rules V and VI.
+If there is no local bar organization in the county of applicant's residence, then he shall present a certificate signed by the district judge presiding in the county of his residence, showing that the said judge has appointed a committee from the local bar, and that it has made an investigation of and reported favorably on applicant's moral character.